panji530/Deep-subspace-clustering-networks/README.md

 Tensorflow, numpy, sklearn, munkres, scipy.

-The code has been tested on Tensorflow 1.1 - Tensorflow 1.4; later versions may lead to slight different results.
+The code has been tested on Tensorflow 1.1 - Tensorflow 1.4; later versions may lead to different results.

 ## License